ygoldgur/docker/Extending a docker image.md

 docker logout

-# Check the online repository
+--Check the online repository

 docker image rm sample-node-app docker image rm ygoldgur/sample-node-app

 docker container run -d -p 80:3000 container_name ygoldgur/sample-node-app

-# See that it downloads it from the repository.
+--See that it downloads it from the repository.